When we decided to create our sunken brick patio (HERE) one thing that I really wanted to add was a wooden arbor entry from the garden.

 (see how we demoed our deck HERE) Deck Demo Save Brick from Previous Patio Dig an 8 foot by 8 foot space for our Hot Tub Build a retaining wall around the sunken patio(see how we created our retaining wall HERE) Move the Hot Tub(see how we moved our hot tub with just 2 people HERE) Level the Ground inside the Patio Use Reclaimed Brick and Create a Brick Patio(see how we created our brick patio HERE) Use Reclaimed Flagstone/ Bluestone for walkway in front of Sliding Doors(see how we created a flagstone patio HERE) Landscape around Sunken Patio(see what we planted around our patio HERE) Build an Arbor for the Entrance to the Patio Bring the Outdoor Furniture Back

-Check out the FULL Reveal (HERE)
+Check out the FULL Reveal of our Backyard Patio (HERE)